Base course

 The base course or basecourse in pavements is a layer of material in an asphalt roadway, race track, riding arena, or sporting field.
 It is located under the surface layer consisting of the wearing course and sometimes an extra binder course.

 If there is a sub-base course, the base course is constructed directly above this layer.
 Otherwise, it is built directly on top of the subgrade.
 Typical base course thickness ranges from 4 to 6 in and is governed by underlying layer properties.
-Generally consisting of a specific type of construction aggregate, it is placed by means of attentive spreading and compacting to a minimum of 95% relative compaction, thus providing the stable foundation needed to support either additional layers of aggregates or the placement of an asphalt concrete wearing course which is applied directly on top of the base course.
+Generally made of a construction aggregate, it is spread and compacted to at least 95% relative compaction, thus providing a stable foundation for additional layers of material.